-- Importance of Breathing and Relaxation Techniques in Labor
+- Importance of Breathing and Relaxation Techniques in Labour

 - Breathing and Relaxation Techniques

-- How Can Breathing and Relaxation Exercises Help During Labor?
+- How Can Breathing and Relaxation Exercises Help During Labour?

-- How to Practice Patterned Breathing Techniques in Labor
+- How to Practice Patterned Breathing Techniques in Labour

-- What are the Benefits of Patterned Breathing Techniques for Labor
+- What Are the Benefits of Patterned Breathing Techniques for Labour?

 - How Breathing Exercises Can Help to Avoid Pushing at the Wrong Time

-- Tips to Manage Dry Mouth During Labor
+- Tips to Manage Dry Mouth During Labour

 Breathing and relaxation techniques help women cope with the stress of labour.
 It’s natural to go into a panic and fight the process.
 Instead, with patterned breathing, it is possible to harmonise with the labour and make it easier while you remain in control of your body.

-Importance of Breathing and Relaxation Techniques in Labor
+Importance of Breathing and Relaxation Techniques in Labour

-As women go into labour, the body briefly goes into a panic response due to the stress of the moment.
+As a woman goes into labour, the body briefly goes into a panic response due to the stress of the moment.
 This induces panic breathing which is shallow and rapid.
-Such breathing causes the body to tire out quickly, exhausting the women and increasing the risk already involved in childbirth.
+Such breathing causes the body to tire out quickly, exhausting the woman and increasing the risk already involved in childbirth.